 Sometimes, however, the blockage is too deep or too small to remove without help.
 When this happens, you should hire a plumber to unjam the disposal for you.
 After you remove the object, the disposal should work like new.
 No more humming.

-You Overworked The Garbage Disposal
+Did You Overwork The Garbage Disposal?

 What happens if you shove too much food down the garbage disposal?
 It stops working and starts humming.
 You may still hear the unit try to turn on, but until it cools down, the garbage disposal motor will just hum.
 Garbage disposals are small, and they overheat easily.
 The only way to resolve this problem is with time.